tessiert/relayer-challenge/README.md

 **Notes:**

-- Please see the accompanying video demo for a quick explanation/walkthrough of the code.
+- Please see the video demo below for a quick explanation/walkthrough of the code.

 - block_crawler.py drops and (re)creates the 'blocks' and 'transactions' tables each time it is run.